 Current Students and Their Projects

-Reine Sovey (2017) and Elizabeth Cubberley (2018) are working as team on the project entitled, “Distribution and Ecology of Blanding’s Turtles (Emydoidea blandingii) and Wood Turtles (Glyptemys insculpta) in Michigan.”
+Reine Sovey (2017) and Elizabeth Cubberley (2018) are working as a team on the project entitled, “Distribution and Ecology of Blanding’s Turtles (Emydoidea blandingii) and Wood Turtles (Glyptemys insculpta) in Michigan.”
 They are using radio telemetry and GIS modelling techniques to investigate habitat use and movements.
 Reine’s research is focused on habitat use at the landscape and microhabitat levels.

 Recent Former Students and Their Projects